Convert subdomain install to subdirectory install

 I'll look into making this conversion some time after DH Week is completed so we won't disrupt anything.

-#7 Updated by Raymond Hoh 4 months ago
+#7 Updated by Raymond Hoh over 2 years ago

 I'm almost ready to make the switch to a subdirectory install, but before I do, can you audit the list of sites here: